 A delegation of Sampson County 4-H members attended 4-H Citizenship North Carolina Focus, which was held in Raleigh.

-Karol Kusmierczuk and sister Kaya represented Sampson County at the June 12-14 conference.
-Through various conference sessions and facilitated discussions, delegates learned and shared information related to local, state and national government as well as learned how they could make an impact in the area of citizenship.
-The event culminated with delegates traveling to the Legislative Building in Raleigh to meet with their elected officials and their staff as well as participate in service activities throughout Raleigh.
+Amber Lackey represented Sampson County at the June 13 through June 15 conference.
+Through various conference sessions and facilitated discussions, delegates learned and shared information related to local, state and national government.
+Delegates also participated in sessions related to youth voice and community change.
+While at the conference delegates had a chance to visit the Legislative Building in Raleigh to meet with their elected officials and their staff as well as participate in service activities throughout Raleigh.

-For more information on this event or other 4-H programs, please contact Genny Thompson, 4-H Agent or Elizabeth Merrill, 4-H Program Assistant in Sampson County at 910-592-7161.
+For more information on this event or other 4-H programs, please contact Genny Thompson, 4-H Agent in Sampson County at 910-592-7161.